-Zomato was listed on the Nation Stock Exchange (NSE) on July 23, 2021, at a price of 115 rupees.
-In just one year, the Zomato gave a massive return of more than 70%.
+Eternal (Zomato) was listed on the National Stock Exchange (NSE) on July 23, 2021.
+In the last three years, its stock has given a massive return of more than 300%.
 Will it continue to provide such impressive returns in 2025 and in upcoming years as well?
-Let’s explore the Zomato share target price from 2025 to 2050 in this article.
+Let’s explore Zomato’s future growth potential and the Zomato share target price 2025 to 2050 in this article.

 Zomato was established in 2008.
-It uses its platform to link users with restaurants and meal delivery services.
-Zomato serves a variety of businesses, including foodservice and hospitality, and provides restaurant discovery, online ordering, and table reservation solutions.
+In February 2025, it rebranded as Eternal to reflect its diversified business model beyond food delivery.
+It offers a variety of services, including food delivery and hospitality, and provides restaurant discovery, online ordering, and table reservation solutions.

 Zomato Fundamental Analysis